Does Social Anxiety Cause Substance Abuse?

 Read on to learn more about the symptoms, causes, and impacts of social anxiety disorder, as well as how to seek treatment.

 Everyone occasionally feels anxious or fearful, and these human feelings are normal and beneficial, as they enable us to deal with or avoid perceived threats.
 However, social anxiety disorder, also known as social anxiety phobia, is a type of anxiety disorder that makes a person extremely fearful of being in social situations.
-There are various expressions or types of social anxiety.
-People with social anxiety generally have problems interacting with others in social settings, meeting new people, and attending social events.1

-While those struggling with a social anxiety disorder may have different reasons for dreading particular social settings, the overwhelming fear of being judged or scrutinized by others in social environments, being embarrassed or humiliated, accidentally offending someone, or being the focus of attention is often generally associated with social anxiety disorders.
-2
+While those struggling with a social anxiety disorder may have different reasons for dreading particular social settings, the overwhelming fear of being judged or scrutinized by others in social environments, being embarrassed or humiliated, accidentally offending someone, or being the focus of attention is often generally associated with social anxiety disorders.2

 Diagnosing Social Anxiety

-Social anxiety manifests itself in different ways in certain people, so it is highly possible to diagnose social anxiety disorder as deep-seated shyness, and even to misunderstand it to be a variety of other mental health conditions while never being properly addressed.
-3
+Social anxiety manifests itself in different ways in certain people, so it is highly possible to diagnose social anxiety disorder as deep-seated shyness, and even to misunderstand it to be a variety of other mental health conditions while never being properly addressed.3

 It is important to emphasize that social anxiety disorder extends beyond shyness and has the potential to substantially disrupt a person's life.
 Therefore, when social disorder symptoms are observed, a qualified psychologist or medical practitioner should conduct a social anxiety diagnosis to implement appropriate social anxiety treatment.